A rechargeable AA battery supporting Qi wireless charging: Numerical simulations of magnetic coupling between transmitting and receiving coils

-We perform all numerical simulations with CST Microwave studio applying finite element method (FEM) solver in the frequency domain.
-The model shown in Fig.~\ref{fig:Model}(a) includes the receiving coil (top) and the transmitting coil (bottom) supplied with ferrite layers, as well as two ports: Port~$1$ for the transmitter and Port~$2$ for the receiver, correspondingly.
-Inside the outline of AA battery which is covered by the receiving coil, a layered cylinder with length $40$~mm and diameter $13.4$~mm is placed emulating electromagnetic properties of a Li-ion cell and required electronics~\cite{Supplementary}.
-Within the schematic block shown in Fig.~\ref{fig:Model}(b), single capacitors $C_{\rm T}$ and $C_{\rm R}$ are attached in series with each coil to achieve a resonant coupling at $f_{0}=100$~kHz.
-The port impedances $Z_{\rm T}$ and $Z_{\rm R}$ are matched, i.\,e. chosen in a way that guarantees that $S_{11}$ and $S_{22}$ are purely real and their amplitude does not exceed $-30$~dB in the entire frequency range of consideration.
-The size of the simulation region is $242 \times 242$~mm$^{2}$ in the $(xz)$-plane for all models in Fig.~\ref{fig:Simulations}, while the size along the $y$-axis varies from $208$~mm to $238$~mm depending on the receiving coil curvature and its distance from the transmitting coil.
-Such dimensions of the simulation region provide sufficient simulation accuracy, as discussed in Supplemental Material~\cite{Supplementary} along with other details of numerical simulations and a description of the considered model with two coupled coils in the form of a T-circuit~\cite{2021_Micus}.
+We perform all numerical simulations with CST Microwave Studio applying the finite element method (FEM) solver in the frequency domain.
+The model includes a receiving coil and a transmitting coil supplied with ferrite backing layers, as well as two ports: Port~$1$ for the transmitter and Port~$2$ for the receiver, correspondingly.
+Inside the outline of the AA battery that is covered by the receiving coil, a layered cylinder with length $40$~mm and diameter $13.4$~mm is placed to emulate the electromagnetic properties of a Li-ion cell and the required electronics.

-The outline of AA battery is a cylinder $49.5..50.5$~mm in length with $13.7..14.5$~mm diameter.
-Since the characteristic in-plane dimensions of a typical Qi receiving coil are $30 \times 40$~mm, incorporating such a coil inside a AA battery requires its bending.
-In turn, bending the coil changes the magnetic field distribution and the resonant frequency of the receiver~\cite{2019_Sondhi, 2019_Teng, 2020_Xu}.
+The outline of an AA battery is a cylinder $49.5..50.5$~mm in length with $13.7..14.5$~mm diameter.
+Since the characteristic in-plane dimensions of a typical Qi receiving coil are $30 \times 40$~mm, incorporating such a coil inside an AA battery requires its bending.
+In turn, bending the coil changes the magnetic field distribution and the resonant frequency of the receiver~\cite{2020_Wen_Curvature,2023_Zhuang_Omnidirectional}.
+We start by examining how the radius of curvature $\rho$ of the receiving coil bent around a cylindrical surface in the $(xy)$-plane in Fig.~\ref{fig:Simulations} affects the coupling between the receiving and transmitting coils.
+To proceed, we perform numerical simulations for the models with a flat receiving coil ($\rho = \infty$), as well as for the receiving coils with curvature radii $\rho = 49$~mm, $\rho = 13$~mm, and $\rho = 7$~mm, Fig.~\ref{fig:Simulations}(a)-(d).
+The distance between the receiving and transmitting coils in all cases is $h=5$~mm, and the receiving coil is supplied with a thin ferrite layer.
+As seen in Fig.~\ref{fig:Simulations}(a), the coupling coefficient $k = M/\sqrt{L_1L_2}$ between the coils only decreases by 25\% after bending the coil to a curvature radius $\rho = 7$~mm.